'Scotland can mix it with best at T20 World Cup'

 Ireland possess players like Paul Stirling and Josh Little who have shone in global franchise leagues and Zimbabwe recently beat Australia in a famous ODI victory.
 Should Scotland perform to the best of their abilities though, there is no reason why they cannot reach the Super 12s again.

-"I think we've got as good a chance as anyone", Cross said.
+"I think we've got as good a chance as anyone," Cross said.
 "We've played all three teams in recent years and beaten them - we're up for the challenge."